AfricaEuropeCoreAI/Kujenga/course/source/gallery/lesson1/plot_howtobehappy.rst

 Let’s test it out — and Victoria from Kenya will walk you through the code.

-*N.B.* Make sure you have `statsmodels` installed in your Python environment  by using: pip install statsmodels or if you are using conda: conda install statsmodels
+N.B.
+Make sure you have `statsmodels` installed in your Python environment  by using: pip install statsmodels or if you are using conda: conda install statsmodels

-[VIDEO HERE]
+.. youtube:: S0VTQ5rkdm8
+  :width: 100%
+  :align: center

 ..
-GENERATED FROM PYTHON SOURCE LINES 577-595
+GENERATED FROM PYTHON SOURCE LINES 583-601

 .. code-block:: Python